Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

        * Iteration log table
        * Termination details: message, timing breakdown, summary of statistics
    * - :py:obj:`logging.DEBUG`
-     - * Termination outcomes (and/or summary of statistics)
+     - * Termination outcomes and summary of statistics for every master feasility, master, and DR polishing problem
-         for every subproblem
+       * Progress updates for the separation procedure
+       * Separation subproblem initial point infeasibilities
-       * Summary of separation loop outcomes: performance constraints violated, uncertain parameter value added to master
+       * Summary of separation loop outcomes: performance constraints violated, uncertain parameter scenario added to the master problem
+       * Uncertain parameter scenarios added to the master problem thus far

 An example of an output log produced through the default PyROS progress logger is shown in